 Type 3 vWD can also result in severe bleeding events with no apparent cause.
 This type can also cause bleeding into the joints.
 This can cause pain and swelling in joints.

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 You will be specifically asked about any bleeding events.
-A physical exam will be done.
-Your doctor may suspect vWD based on your bleeding history.
+A physical exam will be done. vWD may be suspected based on your bleeding history.

 Blood tests will help to confirm the diagnosis and determine which type of vWD you have.
 These tests will look at different factors related to blood clotting.
 They will also measure the amount of von Willebrand factor in your blood.